Heart Failure

 P – Prognostic medication – progressive intolerance or down-titration of GDMT (guideline-directed medical therapy)

-Pulmonary hypertension is a life-threatening condition where the arteries between the heart and lungs are either narrow or blocked.
-Because of this, the heart works harder to pump the blood that flows through them, which results in a raised blood pressure in the lungs.
-Over time, the heart muscle grows weak and can lead to heart failure.
-Treatments are available that can help symptoms improve to live a better quality of life.
+Pulmonary hypertension is a life-threatening condition where the arteries between the heart and lungs are either narrowed or blocked.
+Treatments are available that can help reverse or prevent the progression of heart failure, and improve quality of life.

 Pulmonary hypertension can be a daunting and confusing diagnosis.
 Pulmonary hypertension refers to increased resistance in the pulmonary vasculature that eventually leads to right-sided heart dysfunction.
 This commonly leads to worsening shortness of breath and/or difficulty with daily activities.
 Due to the subtle signs and symptoms, patients often experience a delay in their diagnosis and treatment initiation.
 There are many reasons for pulmonary hypertension, each requiring careful diagnosis and individualized treatment approaches.